TheEdoRan/speedgram/README.md

 2. Create a new Telegram bot with [@BotFather](https://telegram.me/botfather)
 3. Get your Telegram user ID with [@myidbot](https://telegram.me/myidbot)

+⚠️  **Don't forget to start the chat with your newly created bot, otherwise it cannot send messages to you!**

 ## Installation

 Clone this repository and `cd` into the created directory.